Kalan Reed

-Kalan Ascher Reed (born December 29, 1993) is a former American football cornerback.
-He was Mr. Irrelevant in 2016 when the Tennessee Titans took him with the final pick of the seventh round of the 2016 NFL Draft.
-In college, Reed played for the Southern Miss Golden Eagles.
+Kalan Ascher Reed (born December 29, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles.
+Reed was Mr. Irrelevant in 2016 when the Tennessee Titans took him with the final pick of the seventh round of the 2016 NFL draft.

-Early years
+Early life

 Reed attended Briarwood Christian School in Birmingham, Alabama.

 College career

 Reed played college football for the Southern Miss Golden Eagles from 2012 to 2015.
 In his freshmen season in 2012 he had 21 tackles and 1 interception.
 In his sophomore season in 2013 he had 41 tackles, 1 interception, and 1 forced fumble.
 In his junior season in 2014 he had 34 tackles and 2 interceptions.
 In his senior season in 2015 he had 47 tackles, 4 interceptions, and 1 forced fumble.

 Professional career

 Tennessee Titans

-The Tennessee Titans selected Reed in the seventh round (253rd overall) of the 2016 NFL Draft, making him the 43rd Mr. Irrelevant.
+The Tennessee Titans selected Reed in the seventh round (253rd overall) of the 2016 NFL draft, making him the 43rd Mr. Irrelevant.

-On May 9, 2016, the Tennessee Titans signed Reed to a four-year, $2.39 million contract that includes a signing bonus of $58,540.
-On September 2, 2016, Reed was released by the Titans as part of final roster cuts and was signed to the practice squad the next day.
-On November 28, 2016, Reed was promoted to the active roster.
+On May 9, 2016, the Titans signed Reed to a four-year, $2.39 million contract that includes a signing bonus of $58,540.
+On September 2, Reed was released by the Titans as part of final roster cuts and was signed to the practice squad the next day.
+On November 28, Reed was promoted to the active roster.

 On August 20, 2018, Reed was placed on injured reserve after suffering a broken foot.
-He was released on August 27, 2018.
+He was released on August 27.